KK7JND/JS8Call-Monitor/README.md

 # Overview
-This script is designed to monitor the JS8Call application for various received messages, examine the messages, then pass on the relevant information to mapping application(s), so the contact can be automatically plotted.
+This program is designed to monitor the JS8Call application for various received messages, examine the messages, then pass on the relevant information to mapping application(s), so the contact can be automatically plotted.
 # Prerequisites
 - Python 2.7 or higher - Available for Windows, Mac, Linux, Raspberry Pi OS
 # Mapping Applications Supported